Premier of the Republic of China

-The premier of the Republic of China, officially the president of the Executive Yuan (行政院院長), is the head of government of Taiwan and leader of the Executive Yuan.
-The premier is nominally the principal advisor to the president and positioned as the head of central government, appointed by the president without approval by the Legislative Yuan.
-The current premier of the Executive Yuan is Cho Jung-tai, who took office on 20 May 2024.
+The premier of the Republic of China, officially the president of the Executive Yuan (行政院院長), is the head of government of Taiwan.
+As the leader of the Executive Yuan, the premier is nominally the principal advisor to the president and positioned as the head of the central government, appointed by the president without approval by the Legislative Yuan.

+The current president of the Executive Yuan is Cho Jung-tai, who took office on 20 May 2024.

 History

 The predecessor of the president of the Executive Yuan was the prime minister of the Republic of China, and the first president of the Executive Yuan was Tan Yankai; the first president after the promulgation of the 1947 constitution was Weng Wenhao; and the first president to take office after the government relocated to Taiwan was Chen Cheng.

 During Japanese colonial rule over Taiwan, executive power was vested in the governor-general of Taiwan; the post was formed on 10 May 1895 as the governors-general were members of the Diet, civilian officials, Japanese nobles or generals.
 They exercised their power on behalf of the sovereign of Taiwan (the emperor of Japan) until the dissolution of the empire.
 Taiwan's head of government was then represented by the administration of the Republic of China under T. V. Soong of the Executive Yuan, after the handover in 1945, in which the post was originally founded in 1928 in Mainland China.
 Weng Wenhao became the first premier in the 1947 Constitution of the Republic of China in both Mainland China and Taiwan, but Yan Xishan also served as premier during the ROC government's retreat to Taiwan in 1949.
 The sovereignty of Taiwan and Penghu was renounced by Japan in 1952.